How it works

 The price for luggage storage near Colosseum is just €5/bag for the entire day.

 Where can I store luggage near Colosseum?

 There are multiple locations in the Colosseum area which can be booked through the Bounce platform including near Roma Termini Railway Station, Rome Fiumicino Airport, and Roma Ostiense railway station and all over Rome.

 Is it safe to store your bags near Colosseum?

 Yes.
 Every bag is tagged with a security seal and comes with the $10,000 Bounce Guarantee.
 Every location is required to uphold tight security precautions.
 You may be asked to show ID and you will be required to use a credit card to book through Bounce in advance.
 With hundreds of thousands of bags stored, you can count on Bounce to handle your baggage near Colosseum.

 Yes, there are storage lockers and many other luggage drop off points in the Colosseum area.
 Bounce has multiple luggage storage locations nearby Colosseum and in the broader Rome area where you can conveniently store your luggage with full security and the $10,000 safekeeping gurantee.

-The top-ranked middle to high-range hotels near Colosseum are Princeps Boutique Hotel, Hotel Forum, and Monti First.
+The top-ranked middle to high-range hotels near Colosseum are Guesthouse Urbana, Princeps Boutique Hotel, and Hotel Forum.
 When traveling on a budget, the best hostels near Colosseum are Blue Hostel, Colisseum Lodge, and Ostello Marello.

-The most popular restaurants to visit when near Colosseum are Pastificio Restaurant, Cul de Sac Restaurant, and Taverna dei Quaranta.
+The most popular restaurants to visit when near Colosseum are Taverna dei Quaranta, Pastificio Restaurant, and Cul de Sac Restaurant.